Getting Ready for World Service Business Conference

 The World Service Business Conference Final Conference Report be made available electronically.

-2010d Amended 2014 and 2021.
+2010d Amended 2014, 2021, and 2025.

 It was adopted to:

-Establish an OA Young People’s Conference Committee.
+Establish an OA Young Adults Conference Committee.

 2010e Amended 2014 and 2018.